Writer and designer for environmentally responsible building.

 I have lived off grid in the Colorado Foothills since 1996 with my wife Jennie Kiessling, an artist whose work rethinks American Western landscape painting.

-I am recently released the book [ours] Hyperlocalization of Architecture published by eVolo.
+I have recently released the book [ours] Hyperlocalization of Architecture published by eVolo.

 I am a recovering builder, I was chair of the Northern Colorado Energy Society and am founder of Passive House Rocky Mountains, former and future mediator, and have spent innumerable hours attempting to weave the big picture of energy, materials and aesthetics with the particulars of building science, materiality, and visual arts and architecture.